 Make reading part of your daily routine

 This is an extremely underrated tip but will go a long way in aiding your overall preparation.
 The CLAT is a reading-intensive exam with the GK, legal, and English sections featuring prominent, verbose passages.
-Reading regularly will introduce you to new information, new subjects, new perspectives – all of which will come in handy during CLAT.
+Reading regularly will introduce you to new information, new subjects, and new perspectives – all of which will come in handy during CLAT.

 Your reading habit should also include newspapers apart from books.
 Leading dailies such as The Hindu, Indian Express, and The Telegraph publish well-written editorials along with crafted news pieces.

-Subject-wise preparation tips to crack CLAT exam
+Subject-wise preparation tips to crack the CLAT exam

 In this section, we’ll get a little more specific and talk about each subject.